 San Diego Employment Litigation Attorney

 Whether employing one worker or one hundred, business owners face a myriad of local, state and federal laws, rules and regulations that touch upon every aspect of the employment relationship, including hiring, firing, promotions, transfers, assignments, wages, hours, overtime, meal and rest breaks, and more.
-Jon Alan Enochs helps business owners maintain compliance with relevant California and federal laws, and represents business clients in the resolution of employment-related disputes, including claims of discrimination, harassment or overtime violations.
+Employment litigation attorney, Jon Alan Enochs helps business owners maintain compliance with relevant California and federal laws, and represents business clients in the resolution of employment-related disputes, including claims of discrimination, harassment or overtime violations.

 See below for some of the main areas of employment law frequently encountered by Jon Alan Enochs in San Diego.
 For assistance in these or any California employment law matter, contact Jon Alan Enochs at 619-421-3956 to schedule a consultation.